trustbit/Contexture/README.md

 ### Features for a Prototype

-:white_check_mark: MVP: "Mimicking the BCC with HTML forms"
+:white_check_mark: Goal: "Mimicking the BCC with HTML forms"

 - [x] Have a form mirroring the BCC with free text fields
 - [x] Creating a new bounded context by submitting a new form
 - [x] Loading existing BCC into a form and updating them by (re)submitting it

-Version 1: "Improving data quality"
+Goal: "Improving data quality"

-- Use dropdowns + (conditional) free text where appropriate (strategic classification, model traits, relationships)
+- Use dropdowns/autocomplete free text where appropriate (model traits, relationships, messages)
+- Support editing of messages & relationships
-- Improve definition of ubiquitous language terms (allow Key-Value pairs)
+- Improve definition of ubiquitous language terms (allow Key-Value pairs for defining a glossary)
-- Provide Auto-complete boxes (free text search) for dependencies (search in already existing BCC names)
+- Provide Auto-complete boxes (with free text search) for dependencies (search in already existing BCC/Domain names) and allow only references to existing items (with the possibility to create some in the fly)
 - Provide Auto-complete boxes (free text search) for consumed message contracts (search in produces message contracts)
 - [x] Include more help text and [tips](https://github.com/ddd-crew/bounded-context-canvas/blob/master/resources/model-traits-worksheet.md)
 - [ ] Include checkboxes and free text fields for 'Business Model' and 'Classification'
+- Allow Sub-Domains / Domain hierarchies (all levels can contain a Bounded Context)
+- Rename Messages to contracts and add UI-fragments as a new type of contract

 Note: can be run without any external dependencies

-Version 2: "Connecting existing Tools for visualization"
+Goal: "Connecting existing Tools for visualization"

 - connect Structurizr as (additional?) persistence layer
 - Visualize data from Structurizr as BCC